 Your top executives aren’t the only ones who are essential to the successful implementation of a knowledge sharing solution.
 Sure, they are crucial to generating excitement for the launch, but ultimately it’s the users who will drive your community.
-Identify leaders at every single layer of your organization, within every department, and tell them exactly why you believe they are equipped to lead the process in their team.
+Identify leaders at every single layer of your organization, within every department, and tell them exactly why you believe they are equipped to lead the change process for their team.
 These leaders should be aligned with the company’s vision and driven to do what’s best for it.

 4. Create marketing collateral for the launch.

-You might typically think of marketing collateral as content intended to support your company’s product to consumers, but marketing collateral can be utilized internally, too.
+You might typically think of marketing collateral as content intended to promote your company’s product to consumers, but marketing collateral can be used internally, too.
 Your marketing team will likely have a lot of influence on the popularity of the new system within your company, so have them generate content that will get users excited and also educate them on knowledge sharing best practices.
 Some examples of collateral are:

 - Case studies from other organizations who have successfully implemented similar software